NETWAYS/gitlab-training/day1/07_Collaboration/03_Tags.md

 * Push tags to remote repository
 * Checkout branches based on tags
 * Release software versions based on tags (e.g. v2.9.0)
+* Tags can/should follow milestone versions in ticket systems

 ~~~SECTION:handouts~~~